DrChrisHax/Encrypto/README.md

 ## Overview

 **Encrypto** is a simple encryption and decryption tool written in C++.
-It uses a custom algorithm to transform text into an encrypted form and then decrypt it back to the original text.
+It uses a custom algorithm to transform a file into an encrypted form and then decrypt it back to the original form.
 The tool is controlled via command line arguments or interactive prompts, making it flexible and easy to use.

 ## Features

-- **Encrypt** a text file using a key file.
+- **Encrypt** a file using a key file.
-- **Decrypt** an encrypted file back to its original text using the same key file.
+- **Decrypt** an encrypted file back to its original form using the same key file.
 - The encryption process uses a combination of bit manipulation and hex encoding.
 - The key is processed into a numeric value which is then used for encryption and decryption.